Is Chocolate a Candy? Find Out the Differences Here!

 How Is Chocolate Different from Candy?

-Chocolate is a treat, and its key ingredient is cocoa beans.
-These beans are very bitter until you mix them with sugar that makes chocolate sweet in taste.
+Still, chocolate and candy taste differently.
+Cocoa beans are very bitter until you mix them with sugar that makes chocolate sweet in taste.
 On the other hand, the base of candy is sugar.
 Of course, you can find candies with artificial sweeteners, but the key is that the base is sweet.

 Chocolate and candy differ in nutritional value.
 If you are eating candy, you are consuming what is called empty calories.
 On the other hand, chocolate has some benefits for your well-being!